vesperin/stircup/index.md

 {% include centered.html text="Source code typicality analyzer"%}

 It's easy to get started with **Stircup**.
 You use it by first entering a query, and then pressing the **Search** button below.
-Behind the scenes, **Stircup** fetches a few pages of code examples from StackOverflow using their '/similar?' command[^1], ignores those ones that don't match results criteria[^2], and then returns a list of results, which can be further introspected using source code typicality analysis.
+Behind the scenes, **Stircup** fetches a few pages of code examples from StackOverflow using StackExchange's '/similar?' command[^1], ignores those ones that don't match results criteria[^2], and then returns a results list, which can be further introspected using source code typicality analysis.

 The first time you use **Stircup**, the generated results will get cached on your browser.
 After that, every time you search (_using the same query_), this search is done on your computer.

+### Demonstration Structure

+	1. Enter the query "Http server"
+	2. Click on search (and then wait for results)
+	2.1 Search will return 17 results.
+	3. Check the Typicality checkbox
+	3.1 Typicality will return 9 results
+	3.2 Display a table with likelihood calculations

 <div id="columns">
     <div id="left-col">